Jeffrey Bernard: Life

-Bernard was born in Hampstead, London, and was one of three sons of the English architect Oliver Percy Bernard (1881–1939) and his opera singer wife Edith Dora Hodges (1896–1950).
+Bernard was born in Hampstead, London, and was the youngest of the three sons of the English architect Oliver Percy Bernard (1881–1939) and his opera singer wife Edith Dora Hodges (1896–1950).
 His siblings were the poet Oliver Bernard, and the photographer Bruce Bernard.
 He was a paternal cousin to the actor Stanley Holloway.

 Bernard attended Pangbourne College for two years before his parents responded to the college's protest that he was "psychologically unsuitable for public school life".
-He later briefly served in the British army but went AWOL.
+He later briefly served in the British Army but went AWOL.

 Soho

-Even while at school, Bernard had begun to explore Soho and Fitzrovia at age 14 with his brother Bruce.
+Even while at school, Bernard had begun to explore Soho and Fitzrovia at the age of 14 with his brother Bruce.
 Seduced by the area's lurid glamour, he moved there at 16, supporting himself in a variety of jobs that were at odds with his middle-class background, including boxing booth attendant, building labourer, dishwasher, stagehand, kitchen assistant and coal miner.
 His fellow miners mocked him for bringing his lunch wrapped up in pages from The Times.

-As a stagehand, Bernard worked at The Old Vic where he met actress Jackie Ellis until he was fired for drunkenness.
+As a stagehand, Bernard worked at The Old Vic, where he met actress Jackie Ellis, until he was fired for drunkenness.
 He soon got a job at the Folies Bergere show, sticking stars on the dancers' nipples.
 He later took up photography with the encouragement of his second wife Jackie Ellis and often collaborated with his best friend Frank Norman.

 In 1962, Norman and Bernard worked together on a collection of writing and photography based on Soho called Soho Night and Day.
 "I think we were drunk for a year," Bernard later reflected.
 The duo obtained an advance of £100 for the collection, but Bernard lost his payment playing roulette.

 By this time, Bernard became a regular at The Coach and Horses, as well as The Colony Room and The French House.
 However, he came to favour The Coach and Horses above the other venues in later life, particularly after Muriel Belcher (the proprietor of The Colony Room and a friend of Bernard's) died.
 Bernard did not get along well with Ian Board, who took over The Colony Room from Belcher.

 Bernard took racing bets for his friends and infamous pub landlord Norman Balon.
 This eventually landed Bernard in trouble.
 He was arrested for illegal betting practices and pleaded guilty to taking illegal bets in 1986.
 The arresting officers invited Bernard to their Christmas party.

 Over the years, Bernard built a circle of friends and associates that included Tom Baker, John Hurt, Daniel Farson and John Deakin.
 He also knew Dylan Thomas, Francis Bacon, Lucian Freud, John Minton, Nina Hamnett, Graham Greene and Ian Fleming.